Reactful-USF-ML-Project/USF-ML-Project/README.md

 goal_combination: concat of all goal IDs seen in order by time reaction completed: The id of the reaction that completed which will be needed for the output (won't be trained with)

-Post-Process:
+#### Post-Process:

 Transform strings to ints with indexes of label lists (Figure out issue with session ordering matters) average time per page calculation

 ### Average time on page
 This uses all three of: start time, end time and page count.
 So we need to wait for all of the values to come in (because start and end time can change throughout the loops).
 So we should compute this value when a new user session is found.
-The formula is: `(end time - start time) / page count`
+The formula is: `(end_time - start_time) / page_count`

-### TBD
-I'm tired of writing so message me if you get this far and I'll give more instructions.

 # Tasks left

+## Machine Learning

+We need to begin working on the machine learning portion of the project which has a lot of stuff going on but hopefully I can explain our strategy well enough.
+So we will begin by just figuring out the minimum to get this dataset to be able to train (this may involve some changes to the `file_parser` but we need not worry about it too much as it will eventually be phased out with the BigQuery version that will create the same thing directly off of the cloud).
+Once we have that minimum we will need to evaluate if any of our data is hindering our process (such as goals which we will probably remove).
+Then we need to optimize our learning algorithm for the types of data that we have, we have quite a few variables to keep in check so we should look up based on the type of data to see what is the best method for each.

+#### To put it more simply:

+1. Figure out minimum code to get to train
+2. Re-evaluate data to remove unneccesary data (such as goals)
+3. Optimize training algorithms for our specific data
+4. Repeat

 ## Google BigQuery